-Then the number of children owned by the respondents and the declared amount for the construction of a household-level sewage treatment plant were examined.
-The research have shown that as the number of children increased, the declared amount decreased and there is no correlation between the examined features (figure 5).
+Also, the number of children owned by the respondents and the declared amount for the construction of a household-level sewage treatment plant were examined.
+The research have shown that as the number of children increased, the declared amount decreased and there is no correlation between the examined features.

-In addition, socioeconomic research has shown that residents who are entrepreneurs have declared higher amounts, i.e. 1000 PLN - 15.39%, 1500 PLN - 7.69% and 2000 PLN - 15.39%.
-On the other hand, farmers and pensioners declared low amounts: 700 PLN - 7.69% and 300 PLN - 15.39% respectively, while people employed in companies declared that they were ready to pay 1200 PLN - 7.69%.
-One can say that one characteristic is dependent on the other, because the better the status on the labour market, the more respondents were able to pay (figure 6).
+In addition, socioeconomic research has shown that residents who are entrepreneurs have declared higher amounts, i.e. 10000 PLN - 1%, 6000 PLN - 1%.
+On the other hand farmers declared amounts: 4000PLN - 20%, 5000 PLN - 14% and 1000 PLN - 5% respectively.
+Only pensioners declared low amounts: 1000 PLN - 3% and 500 PLN - 1% respectively, while people employed in companies declared that they were ready to pay 4000 PLN - 3%.

+One characteristic is dependent on the other because the better the status on the labor market, the more respondents were able to pay (figure 6).